MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 - `MONTHS` values aren't supported, and are always treated as `*`.
 - `DAYS-OF-WEEK` is an integer or list from 0 to 6, where 0 = Sunday.
 Names of days are also accepted.

 The `*` value in `DAYS` means all days in a month, which varies with month and year.
-The expression `15 16 * * 1` means 16:15PM every Monday.
+The expression `15 16 * * 1` means 4:15 PM UTC every Monday.
 For more information about crontab expressions, see the [Crontab Expression wiki on GitHub ](https://github.com/atifaziz/NCrontab/wiki/Crontab-Expression).

 # [Azure CLI](#tab/cliv2)